opensafely-core/backend-server/tpp-backend/README.md

  - The backend runs in a Hyper-V VM on the host.
  - login to host is via authenticated firewall and RDP, accounts managed by TPP.
- - Outgoing internet is restricted to https to our our cloudflare IPs
+ - Outgoing internet is restricted to https to our cloudflare IPs
  - TPP maintain a one-way push of medium privacy output files to the Level 4 server.
  - As TPP was early adopter, many users have RDP access to this machine.